 Aug 7, 2013|

-This is a guest post from John Gower, analyst for NerdWallet and a traveler who’s walked the streets of Santiago.
-If you are interested in guest posting on our blog, please review the guidelines here and get in touch!
 More and more, Chile is becoming a tourist hot-spot, with Santiago one of its main attractions.
-Its vibrancy and metropolitan culture draws in hundreds of visitors every year.
-Plus you can explore Santiago on foot!
-Here are some of the best places this beautiful city has to offer…
+Its vibrancy and metropolitan culture draw in hundreds of visitors every year.
+Plus you can explore Santiago on foot on a Santiago walking tour!
+Here are some of the best places in Chile, that this beautiful city has to offer.

 Santa Lucia Hill

 On a Santiago walking tour, you must visit Santa Lucia Hill.
 What was once an eyesore is now a must-see.
 Santiago’s Santa Lucia Hill is a major attraction for first-time visitors, and admission is free!
 Originally referred to as ‘Huelen’ by Mapuches living in the region, Spanish conquistador Pedro de Valdina renamed it ‘Santa Lucia’ when he founded the city on February 10th, 1541.

 Then, the hill was a look-out for city planning purposes.
 From atop the hill is a perfect view of the city of Santiago, and the surrounding Andes.
 In 1872, Santiago’s mayor Benjamin Vicuna Mackenna made Santa Lucia a new attraction by adding beautiful fountains, gardens, and a labyrinth of stairways.